jewelltaylor/funclustVI/README.md

 #### Arguments

-  - **data\_params**: List object containing the parameters required for generating the functional data and its characterics
+  - **data\_params**: List object containing the parameters required for generating the functional data and its characterics.
+Must include function named generate\_data that acception the data params list and returns a matrix of curves in the rows.
+Other then this requirement, anything can be included in the data\_params object.
-  - **model\_params**: List object containing the parameters required for modelling the data and generating the cluster assignments
+  - **model\_params**: List object containing the parameters required for modelling the data and generating the cluster assignments.
+Must include function named model\_func that accepts Y, data\_params and model\_params and returns a vector containing the cluster assignment of each curve.
+Other then this requirement, anything can be included in the model\_params object.
   - **eval\_func\_list**: List object containing the functions corresponding to the various evaluations metrics evaluation the performance of the algorithim